 Unfortunately, despite all of the improvements, the sector still suffered another de-rating in 2019 (trends C-D).
 We believe there are two reasons for this:

 So far in 2020 gold has advanced 24%, while the GDMNTR is up 34%.
 If Trend D remains in place through the current cycle, the GDMNTR may reach its historic 2011 high if/when gold reaches $2,755 per ounce.
 Generally speaking, from current levels, this would translate to a 46% increase for gold and a 70% increase for gold miners.
+We believe gold miners can do better.

 We believe, the key to achieving a positive re-rating, better performance and higher valuations is attracting generalists back to the sector.
 Scotia Capital Markets estimates that the average dividend yield of the large gold producers will rise to the average of the S&P 500 sometime in 2021 at 1.5%.
 Scotia also reckons that if gold prices become sustainable around the $2,000 per ounce level, cash flows should enable yields in the 3% to 4% range.
 Managements are focused on the task and doing everything in their power to make the gold industry appeal to a broader investor base with their ability to generate returns and mitigate risks.